-Building a bar shed from scratch can run anywhere from a couple thousand dollars to upwards of $20,000.
+Building a bar shed from scratch can run anywhere from a couple of thousand dollars to upwards of $20,000.
 The average price is around $8,000.
-These backyard sheds can be custom built onsite or can be purchased pre-built and moved to where you want to put it.
+These backyard sheds can be custom-built onsite or can be purchased pre-built and moved to where you want to put them.

 Cost is a very important consideration but not the only important one.
 There are so many different options to choose from, such as:

 - Size of the building shed